 Raquel has a Ph.D. in Experimental Psychology with an emphasis in epidemiology and mathematical models.
 Raquel worked as a mathmetician during the space program at the University of Arizona Optics Department.
 Following the decline in the space program funding she became an epidemiologist at the National Institutes of Health and other federal agencies.
 Just prior to her retirement from the Public Health Service she became a Scientific Review Administrator organizing the review of government research grants.
 Raquel is now pursuing another degree in economics at Shepherd University, Shepherdstown, WV.

 Roseanne Schnoll, Ph.D, is a registered dietician and certified dietician nutritionist.
 She is currently the director of the graduate dietetic internship program at Brooklyn College in New York City.
-Her areas of expertise include: the role of self-regulation, specifically self-monitoring and goal setting on dietary behavior, complementary and alternative therapies.
-She is currently investigating the relationship between diet and attention deficit hyperactivity disorder.
+Her areas of expertise include integrative and functional nutrition and the role of self-regulation on dietary behavior.
+She is the director of the Brooklyn College Nutrition Clinic, whre she and her team are identifying risk factors for chronic diseases and behaviors in this population.
 Dr. Scholl is an avid supporter of the Food Ingredient and Health Research Institute.

 Matt is a veteran entrepeneur having spent time on both sides of the R&D bench.
 After running bioanalytical core facilities at Mass General Hospital and Harvard University, Matt joined the industry and held various technical, project management and business positions in large and small high-tech companies.
 Currently a co-founder and CEO of Applied Isotope Technologies (AIT), he is focused on the development of advanced metrology tools for chemical and bioanalytical measurements.
 Founded in 2003, AIT is developing measurement methods, standards and services to meet the needs for accurately determining chemical and biological markers that will result in tools for early diagnosis of human disease.